 In this article, we only discuss basic definitions and concepts.
 Our goal is to give a general understanding of the digital sales workflow in the B2B segment.

-Prospecting is a continuous sales development process to identify and attract new customers.
-Its goal is to turn prospects into real clients (or partners) through direct active reaching out (such as emails and calls).
+Prospecting / outreach is a continuous sales activity aimed at identifying and attracting new potential customers.
+Its goal is to turn these prospects into qualified leads or clients through direct active outreach methods, such as emails and calls.

-Lead Generation is a planned digital marketing process.
+Lead Generation / inbound is a planned marketing process.
 It is aimed to determine and stimulate lead’s interest in your product, as well as increase your product awareness among potential customers.

 An important step for both processes is qualification.
 This is a preliminary collection of data about a potential client (their pains, values, purchasing power, etc.) and a general assessment of whether a deal could be signed.
 The proper qualification gives a better understanding of how much time and resources you can invest in certain contact.
 In other words, it is the key to the effectiveness of your sales team.